Mostyshche: Renaissance

 After the 1848 revolution and abolition of serfdom the land plots and the forest in the village were divided between the peasants.
 The part of the land the community left undivided for community use.
 A polonyna next to the village Duba was also in the ownership of the community, but it was sold in 1870 when the church was being built.

 In 1880 there were 977 residents of the village and 9 at the surrounding area (majority - Greek Catholic, 20 - Roman Catholics).
-There were local Greek CatholicParish and permanent one-class school.
+There were local Greek Catholic parish and permanent one-class school.